Gjiroto/chatApp/README.md

 *   Python 3 ([https://www.python.org/](https://www.python.org/))

-*   Tkinter (usually included in standard Python installations)
+*   Tkinter (usually included in standard Python installations) if no:
+*   Install Tkinter (Python 3.x): If you're using Python 3.x, tkinter should be included in the standard library.
+However, on some systems, it might not be installed by default.
+You can install it using the package manager for your system.
+For         example, on Ubuntu, you can use sudo apt-get install python3-tk.
+*   Install Tkinter (Python 2.x): If you're using Python 2.x, tkinter is known as Tkinter.
+You can install it using the package manager for your system.
+For example, on Ubuntu, you can use sudo apt-get install python-tk.

 **Instructions**